geekcestchic/Pulling-Magento-Orders/README.md

 #### About the Application
 The App's front-end than has a wrapper component which makes a request to the back-end endpoint which makes the request to the Magento API.
 After a first API call, the data is cached for 5min to save up on server request efforts.

+Within React I decided not to use Redux as the state architecture was not complex enough to justify a Flux-type flow.
+However I am requiring propTypes in the two components which require props: Orders and Order

 The List of Orders returned is rendered into a duplicated component class and onClick events are added which then show more in-depth information on the order.

-**Note**: If Chrome throws a X-Domain error upon the request to the magento API, close chrome and type this in your console "open /Applications/Google\ Chrome.app --args --disable-web-security --user-data-dir"
+**Note**: If Chrome throws a X-Domain error upon the request to the magento API, close chrome and type this in your console `open /Applications/Google\ Chrome.app --args --disable-web-security --user-data-dir`
 Warning, this will allow for X-domain access, so ensure you don't have too many random tabs open while testing the app